ImgBotApp/InternetNL/detail/mail/tls/starttls-exists/verdict/other_en.md

-Your mail server is unreachable.
+At least one mail server is unreachable and all available other mail servers passed this subtest.